Signs of Arthritis

 Signs of osteoarthritis

-Pain associated with degenerative arthritis tends to worsen with activity and at the end of the day and is relieved by rest.
+Degenerative arthritis pain tends to worsen with activity and at the end of the day and can be relieved by rest.
 In more severe cases, the pain may be continuous, even when not moving.
 It may cause a person to wake up at night.
 Many people report increased joint pain with rainy weather.

-There may be morning stiffness but, in the case of osteoarthritis, this usually goes away within 30 minutes, unlike rheumatoid arthritis, where this typically lasts substantially longer.
+There may be morning stiffness, but this usually goes away within 30 minutes, unlike rheumatoid arthritis, where this typically lasts substantially longer.

 Swelling from osteoarthritis is rarer than in rheumatoid arthritis, but if it occurs, it tends to be caused by thickening of the joint lining and effusion, in which there is extra joint fluid.